Other Functions

 Result:

-A constant expression means an expression whose resulting value is known at the query analysis (i.e.Β before execution).
+A constant expression is an expression whose result is known during query analysis, i.e. before execution.
 For example, expressions over literals are constant expressions.

-The function is intended for development, debugging and demonstration.
+This function is mostly intended for development, debugging and demonstration.

 Syntax